 No Joke: Comedian Kevin Hart backs new MMA league

-Kevin Hart had a bit in his standup routine where his attempt to trash-talk his way out of a fight ends up with the comic offering a hug instead.
+Kevin Hart had a bit in his standup routine where his attempt to trash-talk his way out of a fight ended up with the comic offering a hug instead.

 Hart will leave fighting to professionals.